ntomar55/microarray-based-tumor-classification/README.md

 # Project Description

-A brief description of what this repository is for and what it contains
+Microarray Based Tumor Classification

 # Contributors

 List contributor names and github user names, or email addresses if desired

-Nikita Tomar
+Nikita Tomar, Daniel Gealow, David Lenci

 # Repository Contents

-Provide a brief description of each script/code file in this repo, what it does, and how to execute it
+TODO: Provide a brief description of each script/code file in this repo, what it does, and how to execute it